-FORMAL WHO CAN MOVE OR SECOND IS A SECONDER MATTER IN RESPECT OF WHICH MOTION WHEN MOTION EFFECT IF MOTION FORM REQUIRED?
-MAY BE MOVED PROHIBITED CARRIED EFFECT IF LOST Adjournment of debate to later hour/date That this matter be adjourned until Any Councillor Yes Any matter (a)During the election of the Chair (b) When another Councillor is speaking Motion and amendments postponed to the stated time/date Debate continues unaffected Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor Yes Any matter (a)During the election of the Chair (b) When another Councillor is speaking (c) When the matter is one in respect of which a call of Council has been made Motion and amendments postponed but may be resumed: (a) At the same meeting upon motion to resume (b) At any later Meeting if on the Agenda Debate continues unaffected Adjournment of meeting to later hour/date That the meeting be adjourned until Any Councillor Yes Any meeting (a) During the election of the Chair (b)When another Councillor is speaking Meeting adjourns immediately until the stated time (or date) Debate continues unaffected
+FORMAL MOTION Adjournment of debate to later hour/date FORM That this matter be adjourned until WHO CAN MOVE OR SECOND Any Councillor IS A SECONDER REQUIRED?
+Yes MATTER IN RESPECT OF WHICH MOTION MAY BE MOVED Any matter WHEN MOTION PROHIBITED (a)During the election of the Chair (b) When another Councillor is speaking EFFECT IF CARRIED Motion and amendments postponed to the stated time/date EFFECT IF LOST Debate continues unaffected Adjournment of debate indefinitely That this matter be adjourned until further notice Any Councillor Yes Any matter (a)During the election of the Chair (b) When another Councillor is speaking (c) When the matter is one in respect of which a call of Council has been made Motion and amendments postponed but may be resumed: (a) At the same meeting upon motion to resume (b) At any later Meeting if on the Agenda Debate continues unaffected Adjournment of meeting to later hour/date That the meeting be adjourned until Any Councillor Yes Any meeting (a) During the election of the Chair (b)When another Councillor is speaking Meeting adjourns immediately until the stated time (or date) Debate continues unaffected

-FORMAL MOTION Adjournment of Meeting indefinitely FORM That this Meeting be adjourned until further notice WHO CAN MOVE OR SECOND Any Councillor IS A SECONDER REQUIRED?
-Yes MATTER IN RESPECT OF WHICH MOTION MAY BE MOVED Any matter WHEN MOTION PROHIBITED (a)During the election of the Chair (b) When another Councillor is speaking (c) During a meeting which is a call of the Council EFFECT IF CARRIED Meeting adjourns until further notice EFFECT IF LOST Debate continues unaffected The Closure That the question be now put A Councillor who has not moved, seconded or spoken to the motion or any amendment of it No Any matter During nominations for Chair (NB A closure motion shall not be accepted by the Chair unless the Chair considers there has been sufficient debate for and against the original motion or amendment) Motion or amendment in respect of which the closure carried is put to the vote immediately Debate continues unaffected
+FORMAL MOTION FORM WHO CAN MOVE OR SECOND IS A SECONDER REQUIRED?
+MATTER IN RESPECT OF WHICH MOTION MAY BE MOVED WHEN MOTION PROHIBITED EFFECT IF CARRIED EFFECT IF LOST Adjournment of Meeting indefinitely That this Meeting be adjourned until further notice Any Councillor Yes Any matter (a)During the election of the Chair (b) When another Councillor is speaking (c) During a meeting which is a call of the Council Meeting adjourns until further notice Debate continues unaffected The Closure That the question be now put A Councillor who has not moved, seconded or spoken to the motion or any amendment of it No Any matter During nominations for Chair (NB A closure motion shall not be accepted by the Chair unless the Chair considers there has been sufficient debate for and against the original motion or amendment) Motion or amendment in respect of which the closure carried is put to the vote immediately Debate continues unaffected

-MATTER IN WHO CAN MOVE IS A RESPECT OF FORMAL OR SECOND SECONDER WHICH MOTION WHEN MOTION EFFECT IF MOTION FORM REQUIRED?
-MAY BE MOVED PROHIBITED CARRIED EFFECT IF LOST Laying the question on the table That the matter lie on the table A Councillor who has not moved, seconded or spoken to the motion or any amendment of it Yes Any matter (a)During the election of the Chair (b) During a Meeting which is a call of the Council Motion and amendments not further discussed or voted on until: (a)Council resolves to take the question from the table at the same Meeting (b) Matter is placed on an Agenda and the Council resolves to take the question from the table Debate continues unaffected Proceeding to the Next Business That the Meeting proceed to the next business A Councillor who has not moved, seconded or spoken to the matter which the motion relates Yes Any matter (a)During the election of the Chair (b) During a Meeting which is a call of the Council (a)If carried in respect to a formal motion, its effect is to remove that motion from consideration (b)If carried in respect to an amendment, its effect is to dispose of the amendment and debate resumes upon the substantive motion Debate resumed at point of interruption
+WHO CAN MOVE IS A MATTER IN RESPECT OF FORMAL MOTION FORM OR SECOND SECONDER REQUIRED?
+WHICH MOTION WHEN MOTION PROHIBITED EFFECT IF CARRIED EFFECT IF LOST Laying the question on the table That the matter lie on the table A Councillor who has not moved, seconded or spoken to the motion or any amendment of it Yes Any matter (a)During the election of the Chair (b) During a Meeting which is a call of the Council Motion and amendments not further discussed or voted on until: (a) Council resolves to take the question from the table at the same Meeting (b) Matter is placed on an Agenda and the Council resolves to take the question from the table Debate continues unaffected Proceeding to the Next Business That the Meeting proceed to the next business A Councillor who has not moved, seconded or spoken to the matter which the motion relates Yes Any matter (a)During the election of the Chair (b) During a Meeting which is a call of the Council (a)If carried in respect to a formal motion , its effect is to remove that motion from consideration (b)If carried in respect to an amendment, its effect is to dispose of the amendment and debate resumes upon the substantive motion Debate resumed at point of interruption